All Episodes

 Greetings and great to have you with us in the fastest three hours in media.

-I'm Rush Limbaugh, as you know, a well-known radio rack and tour, General All Round Good Guy at 800-282-2882.
+I'm Rush Lindboy, as you know, a well-known radio rack and tour, general all-round good guy at 800-282-2882.

-Well, this is this is this is just getting hilarious now.
+Well, this is just getting hilarious now.

-Every citizen could get a 401k retirement account and up to $1,000 in annual matching funds from the government under a plan offered today by Democrat presidential candidate Hillary Clinton at a cost of 20 billion to 25 billion a year.
+Every citizen could get a 401k retirement account and up to $1,000 in annual matching funds from the government under a plan offered today by Democrat presidential candidate Hillary Clinton at a cost of $20 billion to $25 billion a year.

-Mrs. Clinton said that she's given up another idea for a savings incentive, giving every baby born in the country a $5,000 account to one day pay for college or a first home.
+At the same time, Mrs. Clinton said that she's given up another idea for a savings incentive, giving every baby born in the country a $5,000 account to one day pay for college or a first home.

 She made that suggestion last month before the Congressional Black Caucus, saying it was just an idea, not a policy proposal.

-She told the Wall Street Journal in an interview published Tuesday, it's now off the table.
+The idea was criticized by Republicans, she told the Wall Street Journal in an interview published Tuesday, it's now off the table.

 Why all of a sudden would $5,000 per baby born in America be off the table?